Guruvayur Assembly constituency

 Guruvayur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
-It is also one of the 7 state legislative assembly constituencies included in the Thrissur Lok Sabha constituency.
+It is also one of the seven state legislative assembly constituencies included in Thrissur Lok Sabha constituency.
 As of the 2021 assembly elections, the current MLA is N. K. Akbar of CPI(M).

 Location

-Guruvayur Assembly Constituency lies in Chavakkad Taluk.
-Chavakkad is the lone Taluk of Thrissur district, which entirely lies in the erstwhile British Malabar.
-Chavakkad Taluk was created in 1956-57 by dividing the Ponnani taluk of erstwhile Malabar District.
-Present-day Chavakkad Taluk and much of the coastal region of Thrissur district were ruled by the Zamorin of Calicut until the 18th century.
-Guruvayur constituency shares its boundary with the Ponnani constituency of Malappuram district to the north, Kunnamkulam constituency to the northeast, and Manalur constituency both to southeast and south.
+Guruvayur Assembly constituency lies in Chavakkad taluk.
+Chavakkad is the lone taluk of Thrissur district, which entirely lies in the erstwhile British Malabar.
+Chavakkad Taluk was created in 1956-57 by dividing Ponnani taluk of the erstwhile Malabar District.
+Present-day Chavakkad taluk and much of the coastal region of Thrissur district were ruled by the Zamorin of Calicut until the 18th century.
+Guruvayur Asssembly constituency shares its boundary with Ponnani Assembly constituency of Malappuram district to the north, Kunnamkulam Assembly constituency to the northeast, and Manalur Assembly constituency both to southeast and south.

+In 1994, Guruvayoor Assembly constituency was composed of around 47% Muslims, 45% Hindus and 8% others.

-Local self governed segments
+Local self-governed segments

-Guruvayur Niyamasabha constituency is composed of the following local self governed segments:
+Guruvayur Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: